Get To Know Us

 After learning the Kenyan primary-school education curriculum at Cindi’s Hope Academy, 18 children sat for their exams between 2015 – 2017 to attend high school.
 The students secured positions in high schools from various parts of Kenya.

 While the children are first rescued from their situations by the Kenyan government, they do not offer assistance or resources to Cindi’s Hope.
-Free education is offered at the Cindi's Hope Primary schools.
+Sponsored or subsidized education is offered at the Cindi's Hope Primary schools.
 Therefore funding must come from outside sources.
-Help us provide much-needed food, clothing, and infrastructure for our Cindi's Hope Academy's.
+Help us provide much-needed food, clothing, and infrastructure for Cindi's Hope Academy.
 We have set up several opportunities that make it easy for you to give.

 PROCESS OF ADMITTING A CHILD TO Cindi's Hope KENYA